 Depending on your needs and requirements, Nike running shoes can be divided into three main segments:

-- Fast – designed for intensive, fast training sessions and competitions.
+- Fast running shoes – designed for intensive, fast training sessions and competitions.
 They are characterized by lightness, dynamics and responsiveness, allowing you to reach maximum speed.
 These shoes often use advanced technologies, such as carbon fiber plates, to support running efficiency and improve performance.

 - Trail shoes are designed for running on difficult terrain, such as forests, mountain trails or muddy paths.
 Equipped with an aggressive outsole and a reinforced construction, they offer excellent traction, stability and protection against stones and other obstacles.